ash-barone/Client-Scheduling-Application/README.txt

 ::Additional Report::
 In addition to the two reports required for this application, I have included a third report to calculate the number of customers in each distinct division.
-This report will allow the business to better serve their customers in each division by adjusting to any increase or decrease in counts.
+This report will allow the business to better serve their customers in each division by adjusting to any increase or decrease in customer counts.